 You need to stay invested through the rough patches in order to make money.

 Historically, investors have struggled with this.
 We’ve sold out of stocks when owning them got too tough.
 Market-timing never works, but we’re always tempted to try it for a variety of reasons.
-Lately, one of the most prominent has been letting the news influence your investment decision-making.
+Sometimes it’s letting the news influence your investment decision-making.
 It’s the market timing temptation that arrives in the sheep’s clothing of fake investment advice.
-To protect yourself from it, please remember one thing:
+To protect your portfolio from the news, please remember one thing:

 Markets discount, and the news reports.
 Getting that backwards can crush your portfolio.